Log in

 Full Disclosure - Historic Preservation | 1 CM

-Historic Preservation Commissions (HPCs) struggle with notifying buyers of Local Historic District (LHD) properties.
-Residential sales disclosure does not include LHDs, or historic designation, so notice is seldom.
-In sales listings designation can be a tool in promotion of neighborhoods and historic properties, but historic designation can also be seen as a sure way to hinder sales, due to fear of "preservation police."
-Disclosure of designation is often missed at closing tables because it is not part of State residential sales disclosure; a large number of title companies do not require a signature by the buyer stating their acknowledgment of the designation.
+Historic Preservation Commissions (HPCs) commonly struggle with notifying new owners of Local Historic District (LHD) properties.
+Residential sales disclosures do not include LHDs, or historic designations, so notice and recognition is seldom at the forefront of a transaction.
+In a real estate sales listing, historic district designation can be a tool for promotion of neighborhoods and historic properties, but historic designation can also be seen as a sure way to hinder sales, due to fear of "preservation police."
+Disclosure of designation is also often missed at closing tables because a large number of title companies do not require a signature by the buyer stating their acknowledgment of the designation.
 The Fort Wayne HPC has developed new partnerships and tools to inform Realtors, buyers, and the public about LHDs, and what it means to own property in an LHD.
-The session will include the perspective of an experienced Realtor in ways to work with Realtors for maximum benefit.
+The session will include the perspective of an experienced Realtor and managing broker in ways to work with real estate professionals for maximum benefit.

 Nate Lefever